billyjitsu/api3course/readme.md

     }
 }
 ```
+You'll have to set the proxyAddress using the setProxyAddress() function.
+You can get the proxyAddress for activated dAPIs from within the data feed dashboard through the [API3 Market](https://market.api3.org/dapis)

+---
+Add gif for proxy contract
+---

 #### Practical Application
-- **Case Study**: A detailed case study of a specific dApp leveraging dAPIs, highlighting the practical benefits, implementation process, and the challenges addressed.
+- **What the Contract Returns**: When you click on readDataFeed it will return 2 individual numbers.
+1. The Current Price of the Asset in 18 decimal format
+2. The block.timestamp of when the price feed was last updated.
+(To ensure we don't have a stale price feed)

 ### Lesson 4: Understanding Quantum Random Number Generation (QRNG) in API3

 #### Introduction to QRNG
-- **Concept and Importance**: Comprehensive overview of Quantum Random Number Generation, its scientific basis, and its critical role in enhancing blockchain security and reliability.
+- **The Random Number Issue**: Currently, blockchains are mathematically deterministic.
+Tricks like block.timestamp and adding a varitant can be calculated by a validator and gamed to get the result they want ruining the fairness of the idea.
-- **API3's Approach to QRNG**: Exploration of how API3 incorporates QRNG technology to offer a superior level of randomness in data generation, crucial for certain blockchain applications.
+- **API3's Approach to QRNG**: API3 solves this issue by using a Request/Response approach in a two transaction system.

 #### The Role of ANU Quantum Random Numbers API
 - **Collaboration with ANU**: Detailed explanation of API3's collaboration with the Australian National University, focusing on how the ANU Quantum Random Numbers API contributes to QRNG services.